vmattschool/10a/README.md

 ``git clone https://github.com/vmattschool/10a.git``

+If you already cloned the repository, enter to the folder with `` cd 10a `` and use command `` git pull `` to refresh files on your computer.

 - Sign in with your Browser
 - Provide your username and password
 - After successful login, the cloned folder is located in C:\Users\[yourUserName]\10a